News Notes: Oct. 15 – 29

 Youth Group meets Wednesday nights from 7:30 - 9 p.m.
 Bring a friend!

-High School Bible Studies meet every Thursday at 6:30 a.m. or 4 p.m. at the Einstein/Caribou (2300 S. Minnesota Ave.)
+High School Bible Studies meet every Thursday at 6:30 a.m. at the Einstein/Caribou (2300 S. Minnesota Ave.)
 Bring your Bibles.
 See you there!

-Ninth Grade Confirmation Orientation/Class begins on Wednesday, Oct.
-4, from 7:30 – 9 p.m. for students and parents.
-We will meet in the Chapel.
-Class continues for ninth graders on Oct.
-11, 18 & 25.
-Mark your calendars.
+Ninth Grade Confirmation Orientation/Class continues on Wednesdays, Oct.
+18 & 25 from 7:30 – 9 p.m.
+We meet in the Friendship Room.

 2018 National Youth Gathering is in Houston, Texas, June 25 to July 1.
 Information is available in the Youth & Family office or talk to Elias Youngquist, Youth Minister.
 You do not want to miss out on this once-in-a-lifetime experience!